Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Quickstart.md

 ## Starting the Application

-After configuring your Swytch app, you can start it by calling the `Listen` method.
+After configuring your  instance of `SwytchApp`, you finally call the `Listen` method and start the application.
 By default, it listens on port `8080`:

 ```csharp
 await app.Listen();